-The Alexander Library of Ornithology has relocated temporarily to Level 2 of the Radcliffe Science Library.
+The Alexander Library of Ornithology library service is based in the Radcliffe Science Library.

 Any queries relating to the Alexander Library collections should be directed to firstname.lastname@example.org